mor-1/evaluation-guide/content/evaluation-guide/gartner-forrester-mendix.md

 Mendix was recognized as a leader in high-productivity-application-platform-as-a-service (hpaPaaS), placed furthest for completeness of vision for two years running.

-Here's what the report states about Mendix:
+Here's what the Gartner report states about Mendix:

-<blockquote>Mendix is an established (2005) pure-play, low-code hpaPaaS provider offering cloud-native architecture and capabilities.
+<blockquote><p>Mendix is an established (2005) pure-play, low-code hpaPaaS provider offering cloud-native architecture and  capabilities.
 The Mendix Web Modeler together with the Atlas UI framework offers both professional developers and, to a lesser degree,  citizen developers interested in high-productivity, a model-driven  visual development environment generating metadata that is interpreted at runtime.
 Mendix also offers an additional integrated development  environment (IDE) for professional developers to complement and extend  the low-code development tools.
-Mendix's low-code modeling tool supports sophisticated data-driven, event-driven and process-oriented applications.
+Mendix's low-code modeling tool supports  sophisticated data-driven, event-driven and process-oriented applications.</p>

-Mendix is deployed on AWS and supports Cloud Foundry and Docker images.
+<p>Mendix is deployed on AWS and supports Cloud Foundry and Docker images.
 The company has  distribution partnerships with SAP and IBM.
-Mendix is investing heavily in growing its business and has 4,000 customers using its free community edition.</blockquote>
+Mendix is investing heavily in growing its business and has 4,000 customers using its free community  edition.</p></blockquote>

 Download your complimentary *Gartner 2018 Magic Quadrant for Enterprise High Productivity Application Platform as a Service* analyst report [here](https://www.mendix.com/resources/gartner-high-productivity-apaas-report/?utm_source=google&utm_medium=cpc&utm_term=%2Bmendix&utm_campaign=NL%20-%20Branded&gclid=CjwKCAjw4uXaBRAcEiwAuAUz8O91V7HHyGAr5y7PrGldJyokTLHnGhxO6ojRSQLByLpscXrcAyTeeRoCk3QQAvD_BwE).